grommet/grommet/src/js/components/DataSearch/README.md

-## Toolbar
+## DataSearch
-Documentation for this component: https://v2.grommet.io/toolbar
+Documentation for this component: https://v2.grommet.io/datasearch